-For generations the village life of the Priorat centered around two places, the village church and the Cooperativa.
+For generations, the village life of the Priorat centered around two places, the village church, and the Cooperativa.
 The rhythm […]Keep Reading

-For generations the village life of the Priorat centered around two places, the village church and the Cooperativa.
+For generations, the village life of the Priorat centered around two places, the village church, and the Cooperativa.
 The rhythm of life was guided by the calendar of feast days and the succession of seasons.
 Children were born, young couples married, feasts were celebrated with simple country fare, and each autumn the local farmers would bring their crops to the Cooperativa to be made into olive oil and wine.
 The memory of this time and a few, scarce, surviving bottles of wine from the era have survived, and the Cooperativa buildings are still present, mostly shuttered, and quietly moldering.

-For Terroir Històric’s first vintage in 2015, Dominik sourced grapes from vineyards in Bellmunt, Gratallops, El Lloar, Escaladei, Porrera, Poboleda, Torroja, Vilella Alta and Vilella Baixa.
-Included in these are some of his younger vineyards he has been planting high up in the Montsant near the border of Escaladei and Morera and where the soils are unique for being clay and limestone rather than schist.
-Finding that white varieties are under-appreciated in the Priorat – especially at the table – half of Terroir Historic’s production is white wine.
-Unlike Terroir al Limit, which was founded on the Burgundian principal of site specific wines, Terroir Històric is meant to showcase the complexities of the Priorat in its entirety.
+Dominik sources grapes from vineyards in Bellmunt, Gratallops, El Lloar, Escaladei, Porrera, Poboleda, Torroja, Vilella Alta, and Vilella Baixa.
+Included in these are some of his younger vines he has planted high up in the Montsant near the border of Escaladei and Morera and where the soils are unique for being clay and limestone rather than schist.
+Finding that white varieties are relatively scarce and under-appreciated in the Priorat – especially at the table – a significant percentage of Terroir Històric’s production is white wine.
+Unlike Terroir al Limit, which was founded on the Burgundian principle of site-specific wines, Terroir Històric is meant to showcase the complexities of the Priorat in its entirety.

 The French have a very beautiful expression, they call it vin de soif.
 You drink Terroir Historic not with your mind but with you belly and emotions.
-With Terroir Historic you are hungry and thirsty and want to socialize because in the end this is the fundamental thing about wine, you share it with your friends and family.Close
+With Terroir Historic you are hungry and thirsty and want to socialize because in the end, this is the fundamental thing about wine, you share it with your friends and family.Close